 - Permitting unnecessary and dangerous delays in treatment, such as waiting too long to address a known infection or illness.

 - In pregnancy-related cases, causing a birth injury to the baby and/or mother, such as accidentally cutting the baby with a surgical tool during a C-Section delivery.

 - Physically or sexually assaulting a patient, or otherwise engaging in sexual contact, abuse, or harassment.

-If any of these issues have affected you or a loved one, you may be able to receive financial compensation for your suffering and your losses.
-To arrange a free and private legal consultation, call the New York medical malpractice attorneys of Sullivan & Galleshaw at (877) 311-4878 today.
+All medical errors and adverse outcomes require investigation.
+Often, professional medical experts are brought in to provide guidance.
+Do not assume that you and your family have no claim without consulting with an attorney.
+If any of the aforementioned issues have affected you or a loved one, you may be able to receive financial compensation for your suffering and your losses.
+To arrange a free and private legal consultation, call the New York medical malpractice attorneys of Sullivan & Galleshaw at (718) 843-0300 today.